 Sex development, variations and disorders of sex development

-This resource deals with aspects of sex biology that have an identifiable genetic cause or anatomical basis.
-It also deals with variations from typical male or female biology that are attributable to changes in gene structure and function.
+This website deals with how parts of the body that differ between males and females develop, and the part played by genes in this development.
+It also deals with the anatomical variations from typical male or female biology that can occur - these are due to changes in gene structure or function.

-Because many of these conditions are congenital (that is, exist at birth), it is often in the newborn period that parents (or later the person themselves) may need to find accurate scientific information on how sex development usually unfolds in the embryo, how genetic factors can give rise to variations from male or female development, and the biological consequences of these variations.
-This website provides that information.
+Because many of these conditions are congenital (that is, exist at birth), it is often in the newborn period that parents may need to find accurate scientific information on how sex development usually unfolds in the embryo, how genetic factors can give rise to variations from male or female development, and the biological consequences of these variations.
+As the child grows up they will want to find out more about these questions themselves.
+This website is intended to provides that information.

 Here, we often use the term Disorders of Sex Development — DSD — to reflect the fact that atypical sex development usually involves consultation with doctors, and that altered gene function is usually the cause.
-A small number of DSDs have complications that call for immediate medication: it is difficult not to describe such conditions as disorders.
-However, in most cases there is no illness or medical emergency, so an alternative view is that atypical sex development is not always a disorder, and some find “intersex” a more fitting term (see also A word on nomenclature).
-Because there is no agreed terminology, and because different terms are suited to different parts of the sex spectrum, we will use a mix of terms in this resource.
+A small number of DSDs present medical complications that call for immediate medication.
+But in most cases, there is no illness or medical emergency, so an alternative view is that atypical sex development is not always a disorder, and some prefer to think of DSD as meaning "Differences in Sex Development", or use the term “intersex” instead (see also A word on nomenclature).
+Because there is no agreed terminology, and because different terms are suited to different conditions, we will use a mix of terms on this website.

 The section Typical and atypical sex development deals with sex biology in plain language, and explains what kinds of variations or disorders of sex development can occur, what causes them, what to expect from them, and what can be done if help is required.